cosmob3/cpnt262-a2-before-n-after/README.md

   So far I've declared a few variables.
 Am playing around with the console to understand what it does a bit better.

   Watched a video to better understand variables.
 [7: How to Create Variables in JavaScript](https://www.youtube.com/watch?v=9aGIAL16DL4&t=361s) by Dani Krossing

+  This activity has actually really helped to visialize some of the things that one is able to do with JavaScript.

+  Been using plenty of Youtube videos to help.
+Will link underneath.